-A. If your plan provides for automatic distribution of small account balances, and your vested account balance is more than your plan's cashout amount (maximum \$5,000), your money will remain invested in the Plan.
+A. If your plan provides for automatic distribution of small account balances, and your vested account balance is more than your plan's cashout amount (maximum \$5,000), your money will remain invested in the plan.
 If your vested account balance is \$1,000 or less on the next cashout date, a check will be sent to your last known address.
-If your vested account balance is more than \$1,000, but not more than your plan's cashout amount on the next cashout date, Federal law requires that your account balance be rolled over to an IRA established for you by the Plan Administrator.
+If your vested account balance is more than \$1,000, but not more than your plan's cashout amount on the next cashout date, federal law requires that your account balance be rolled over to an IRA established for you by the plan administrator.
 Cashout dates are scheduled at least once per year.
 Prior to the cashout date, a letter describing your options will be sent to your last known address.
-Contact your Plan Administrator for information on your plan's provisions and see the Special Tax Notice beginning on page 7 for additional information.
+Contact your plan administrator for information on your plan's provisions and see the Special Tax Notice for additional information.